 In 2020, Japan's advertising expenditure decreased significantly due to the impact of the spread of COVID-19.

-Conversely, the pandemic-induced restrictions on going out and traveling spurred a surge in "stay-at-home demand."
-This rapidly accelerated digital transformation (DX) across society, driving increased use of online shopping and delivery services, online meetings and remote work, and cashless payments.
+Conversely, the pandemic-induced restraint on going out and traveling spurred "stay-at-home demand," dramatically accelerating digital transformation (DX) across society.
+This included increased use of online shopping and delivery services, online meetings and remote work, and cashless payments.

 In this discussion, we invited Professor Hitoshi Mitomo from Waseda University Graduate School, an expert in ICT and media studies, the internet, and socioeconomics, as our guest.
 Together with Ritsuya Oku from Dentsu Inc. Media Innovation Lab, we explore changes in people's lifestyles during the pandemic and its impact on advertising and media.